Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 When the context is clear we just call this the Teichm{\"u}ller space.
 We represent points as equivalence classes $[S,f]$, where $S$ is a surface and $f$ is a diffeomorphism $f:M\to C(S)$.
 Another point $[S',f']$ is equivalent if $f^{-1}\circ f'$ is an isometry and isotopic to the identity.

-We uniformize to obtain a compatible holomorphic structure on $M$ with local coordinate $z$.
-A meromorphic quadratic differential $\Phi$ with a pole of order $2$ at a cusp admits a Laurent expansion The $a_{-2}$ term is invariant under change of coordinates, and correspondingly we call it the \textit{residue} of $\Phi$ at $p$.
+We uniformize to obtain a compatible holomorphic structure on $M$.
+Around any puncture $p$ we choose a local coordinate $z$ such that $z(p)=0$.
+A meromorphic quadratic differential $\Phi$ with a pole of order $2$ at such a puncture admits a Laurent expansion The $a_{-2}$ term is invariant under holomorphic coordinate changes that take $0$ to $0$, and correspondingly we call it the \textit{residue} of $\Phi$ at $p$.

 For ease of notation we assume $\ell_{1},\dots, \ell_{d_1}=0$, $\ell_{d_1+1},\dots, \ell_{d_2}>0$, $d_1+d_2=n$.
 For any $(d_2-d_1)$-tuple of unit norm complex numbers $\theta_{d_1+1},\dots, \theta_{d_2}$ let $P$ be the vector $(\ell_k,\theta_k)_{k=d_1+1}^n$.